-Before finalizing the de minimis impact determination in this TM, Caltrans will prepare a public notice and provide the public an opportunity to review and comment on the preliminary de minimis impact finding during a 30-day public review period.
-Public notices will include newspaper advertisements published in the Marin Independent Journal and notices of availability of this TM on the Caltrans Project website District 4 Environmental Documents by County (https://dot.ca.gov/caltrans-near-me/district-4/d4-popular-links/d4-environmental-docs).
+Prior to finalizing the de minimis impact determination made in this TM, Caltrans provided the public an opportunity to review and comment on the preliminary de minimis impact determination during a 30-day public comment period, beginning on May 22, 2023 and ending on June 20, 2023.
+The method of public involvement included public notices (i.e., notices of availability) electronically published in the Marin Independent Journal and the Point Reyes Light, and this TM electronically published on the District 4 Environmental Documents by County (https://dot.ca.gov/caltrans-near-me/district-4/d4-popular-links/d4-environmental-docs), and hardcopies of this TM made available at the Point Reyes Library and Marin City Library.
+Caltrans received no public comments during the 30-day public comment period.
+Additionally, the public notice was posted at the Stinson Beach Post Office.